 Massachusetts GED Price

-The Massachusetts GED test costs $31,25 per subtest or $125 for the entire GED battery.
+The Commonwealth of Massachusetts offers free GED and HiSET testing to its residents, and this includes two free retakes as well.
+The Massachusetts GED test regularly costs $36 per subtest or $144 for the entire GED battery.

-The online Massachusetts GED exam costs $37.25 per subtest or $149 for the entire GED exam.
-You’ll also have to pay for four GED Ready tests, so you can add that amount ($28 in total) to your overall GED testing cost, which brings it to $178.
+The online Massachusetts GED exam regularly costs $36 per subtest or $144 for the entire GED exam.
+But since you’ll also have to pay for four GED Ready tests as well, you can add that amount ($28 in total) to your overall GED testing cost, which brings it to $178.

 To qualify for the online GED exam, you are required first to reach passing scores (in the “green” section) on the GED Ready test, available from GED.com at $6.99 each.
 There is a GED Ready test for each of the four GED subtests, so that’ll be $28.